 This pineapple juice recipe with apple and ginger is refreshing, zingy and immune-system boosting.
-The health benefits of pineapple juicing are extraordinary.
-Research has found that the pineapple enzyme bromelain destroys cancer.
-Bromelain is one of several natural foods proven to help prevent and fight cancer.
+The health benefits of juicing pineapple are extraordinary.
+Research has found that the pineapple enzyme bromelain can potentially destroy cancer.
+According to research, bromelain is one of several natural foods proven to help prevent and fight cancer.

 Why is this pineapple juice recipe anti-cancer

 In this pineapple juice recipe, we have also included ginger as a new study revealed that ginger contains a pungent compound that is very powerful in targeting the cancer stem cells that are at the root of cancer malignancy.
 And, apples because they boost our immune system and keep us free from infections, which is so important especially during chemotherapy.